 Happy Movember!
 No, that’s not a typo.
 MOvember is celebrated in NOvember, and it’s a fun little twist on a Men’s Health Awareness Month.
 It has been going strong for 13 years!
 Movember is a global movement which men can “celebrate” and participate in through fundraising, and by clean-shaving on October 31st and then growing a moustache or a mo’, if you will…and by making positive choices about monitoring their health, and encouraging other men to do the same!
 It’s not just for men, either…Movember offers women plenty of ways to get involved, too!
 Let’s take a look at the three main areas of focus for Movember awareness, and what you can do to get the word out!

 The best line of defense for testicular cancer is regular self-exams following the steps in the image above.
 Just like women should perform monthly breast self-exams, gents, you should take a few minutes every month to feel your balls with a purpose!
-If you find anything that seems out of place, go see your doctor, who may refer you to a urologist, for further testing.
+If you find anything that seems out of place, go see your doctor, who may refer you to a urologist for further testing.
 The Movember movement contributes important funding to testicular cancer research as well, researching ways to make it more easily diagnosable and treatable, and finding ways to lessen the impacts on a man’s quality of life (and sex life).
-Click here to read more about testicular cancer resources and research on the Movember website, including support groups if you’re a survivor.
+Click here to read more about testicular cancer resources and research on the Movember website, including support groups for survivors.

 Mental Health & Suicide Prevention:

 The third and final tenet of the Movember trifecta may just be the most important one, because it can affect anyone and everyone.
 Mental health issues are common among both women and men, and there is unfortunately still a stigma around anyone seeking therapy, counseling, or other necessary treatments.
-That stigma, unfortunately, is felt even more strongly by men, who are heavily impacted by the stress of everyday life, work, providing for themselves and their family, and past traumas that may have gone unresolved.
-People are only recently starting to raise boys in a way that breaks that “toxic masculinity” paradigm; unfortunately most generations of adult men were raised with some combination of “boys don’t cry”, “suck it up”, “feelings are for sissies” messaging, and that can be very detrimental for even well-adjusted guys trying to deal with their emotions and struggles in a healthy way.
-There should be absolutely no shame or stigma associated with seeing a therapist, counselor, or psychologist, or with taking necessary medications for treating mental health issues.
-They are common, normal, and getting worse and more prevalent due to lack of action.
+That stigma is often felt even more strongly by men, who may be heavily impacted by the stress of everyday life, work, providing for themselves and their family, and past traumas that may have gone unresolved.
+People are only recently starting to raise boys in a way that breaks the cycle of “toxic masculinity”; unfortunately most generations of adult men were raised with some combination of “boys don’t cry”, “suck it up”, or “feelings are for sissies” messaging.
+That can be very detrimental for even well-adjusted guys trying to deal with their current emotions and struggles in a healthy way.
+There should be absolutely no shame or stigma associated with seeing a therapist, counselor, psychologist, or psychiatrist, or with taking prescribed medications necessary for treating mental health issues.
+They are common, normal, and sadly getting worse and more prevalent due to lack of action.

-This resistance to seeking help when help is needed has the unfortunate consequence of leading to suicide.
+This resistance to seeking mental help when help is needed has the unfortunate consequence of leading to suicide.
 Globally, we lose one man a minute to suicide.
 In the US alone, 3 out of 4 suicides are committed by men, and we lose more than 37,700 men a year to suicide.
-Chances are you personally know a man lost to suicide, and almost everyone can name a handful of male celebrities gone too soon due to suicide as well…it can affect everyone.
-Especially with the current pandemic situation, many men feel isolated from their usual social support networks.
-Changes like job loss or working from home, and dealing almost daily with illness, death, and fear has a profound effect on all men, and veterans, healthcare workers, and first responders are especially feeling those challenges right now and need support.
+Chances are you personally know a man lost to suicide, and almost everyone can easily name a handful of male celebrities gone too soon due to suicide as well…it can affect everyone.
+Especially with the current pandemic situation, many men feel particularly burdened, and isolated from their usual social support networks.
+Changes like job loss or working from home, and dealing almost daily with illness, death, and fear has a profound effect on ALL men.
+Sadly, Veterans, healthcare workers, and first responders are especially feeling those challenges right now and need support more than ever.
 Movember’s 2020 movement is directing a ton of funding directly to these areas where it’s needed most…supporting and encouraging men to reach out to professionals in times of crisis and get the help they need before they do the unthinkable.
-Guys, reach out to your buddies, especially those you haven’t seen or talked to in a while…they might really need someone right now.
+Guys, reach out to your buddies, especially those you haven’t seen or talked to in a while…they might really need someone just to listen right now.
 Read more about how to get help or reach out to someone who needs help on the Movember website by clicking here.
-Men…use this month as a reminder to take care of yourselves and your friends…we all need you around!
+Men…use this month as a reminder to take care of yourselves and your friends…we all want you around!